Remi-deronzier/airbnb-app/README.md

 yarn add
 ```

-When installation is complete, launch project:
+When installation is complete, launch the project:
 ```
 expo start
 ```